January 1st, 2018

 You have to start somewhere.

-Tom Francis, one of my favorite game developers, started somewhere :
+Tom Francis, one of my favorite game designers, started somewhere:

 It's easy to confuse "preparing to start the damn game" with "starting the damn game".